ePages-de/epages-devportal/_posts/2019/2019-05-09-how-to-easily-manage-ssh-key-api-implementation.md

 Before we start, this post does not touch the basics of implementing a REST API.
 It would be too long to read, so it just covers the specifics of our use case.
-If it's your first REST API implementation you may want to look at some tutorials and/or frameworks on the internet.
+If it's your first REST API implementation, you may want to look at some tutorials and/or frameworks on the internet.
 I've also written a small [library](https://github.com/cseeger-epages/restfool-go){:target="_blank"} for this purpose where you can find some basic [examples](https://github.com/cseeger-epages/restfool-go/tree/master/examples){:target="_blank"} implementing a simple HTTPS GET handler.
 In our case all data payloads are provided by the user via HTTP(S) POST.